katungi/React-cli-section/readme.md

 npx create-ink-app
 ```

-Warning: the create ink command might take sometime, but when it is done, it will have done everything including creating a link executable for the application.
+Warning: the create ink command might take some time, but when it finishes, it will have done everything, including creating a link executable for the application.

-when you run `section-example` in the terminal.
-It should return this:
+When you run `section-example` in the terminal, it should return this:

 ![Image](images/first-1.png "Title")